Fast Facts About the Mighty Mo

 Though the Missouri served a unique duty at the end of World War II, that didn’t exempt her from taking part in future American conflicts.
 Before being decommissioned for the first time in 1955, she took part in bombardment missions during the Korean War.

-After Korea, the battleship was decommissioned for 31 years.
+After Korea, the Mighty Mo ship was decommissioned for 31 years.
 In 1986, she was brought back into service and modernized.
 In 1991, her new armament was put to use during the first Gulf War. and, during the 50th anniversary of Pearl Harbor, hosted President George H. W. Bush for the anniversary ceremony.